JaxkDev/Bounty/README.md

 - /bounty list page

 ### Events:
-Only bother looking here if you know what your doing :)
+Only bother looking here if you know what you're doing :)

 All events are cancellable and extend BountyEvent.
 - BountyAddEvent